philippfromme/plex-playground/README.md

 # Plex Playground 🛝

-## Tools
+## Scripts

+- export playlists as CSV files (artist,album,title)
-- create list of all tracks not in playlist
+- export tracks not in any playlist

 # License